 Toyota Motor Corporation’s generic strategy supports the company’s global growth.
 Founded in 1937, the firm is now a global force in the automobile industry.
 This success is based on the effective implementation of Toyota’s generic strategy and intensive growth strategies.
-This generic strategy represents the overall approach Toyota uses to compete in the global market.
+This generic strategy represents the overall competitive approach that the automotive business uses to compete in the global market.
 On the other hand, the intensive growth strategies define the types of actions that Toyota uses to ensure continued growth.
-The company’s continued innovation and success is an indication of the fulfillment of these strategies and Toyota’s mission statement and vision statement.
+Continuing innovation and success are an indication of the fulfillment of these strategies and Toyota’s mission statement and vision statement.
 The automotive company is effective in the simultaneous implementation of its generic strategy and intensive growth strategies.

 Toyota’s generic strategy determines the company’s overall approach in the global automotive industry.
-The intensive growth strategies are applied to ensure Toyota’s continued growth in markets worldwide, relating to Toyota’s marketing mix (4P) and associated marketing strategies and tactics.
+The intensive growth strategies are applied to ensure the company’s continued growth in markets worldwide, relating to Toyota’s marketing mix (4P) and associated marketing strategies and tactics.

 Toyota’s Generic Strategy (Porter’s Model)

 Toyota Motor Corporation’s generic strategy is a combination of the cost leadership generic strategy and the broad differentiation generic strategy.
-Cost leadership entails minimizing cost of operations and maintaining competitive selling prices, which add to the business strengths shown in the SWOT analysis of Toyota.
-On the other hand, the broad differentiation generic strategy requires developing business and product uniqueness to ensure Toyota’s competitive advantage over other automakers, such as General Motors, Tesla, Ford, and BMW.
+Cost leadership entails minimizing the cost of operations and maintaining competitive selling prices, which add to the business strengths shown in the SWOT analysis of Toyota.
+On the other hand, the broad differentiation generic strategy requires developing business and product uniqueness to ensure the company’s competitive advantage over other automakers, such as General Motors, Tesla, Ford, and BMW.
 The combination of these generic strategies supports Toyota’s global reach in all market segments.